 The sales process is not a straight line.
 This is why converting a lead to a customer often takes its own course, and varies from business to business.
 Whether B2B or B2C sales, it’s important for sales reps to understand and visualize a lead’s journey; otherwise, they’re shooting in the dark.
 This is done by a series of steps that develop into what’s called the sales funnel—a concept that finds its way back to the 1890s.

 Here you’ll find the answers to all your sales funnel questions—including sales funnel examples, funnel definition, why you need one, and how to build a sales funnel.
 This guide also talks about how the right CRM software can help manage and measure your sales funnel, and help improve the efficiency of your sales process to convert more leads to customers.

 Sales funnel is an illustration of the stages that a prospect goes through before becoming a customer.
 It resembles an inverted pyramid—it starts with a lot of your potential customers at the top.
 And, as your sales reps start engaging with them, only your most qualified prospects move to the next stage, and ultimately towards the close.
 So, at the bottom of the sales funnel are your most committed customers.

 Sales funnel and buyer’s journey are the two sides to the buying process.
 The buyer’s journey is the process buyers go through before purchase.
 This journey is from the point of view of the buyer, not the seller as in the sales funnel.
 It’s typically broken down into three stages:

 Awareness stage (Top-of-the funnel): Buyer becomes aware of their problem or issue.
 They look for solutions, discover products or services, and pursue opportunities.

 Consideration stage (Middle-of-the funnel): Buyer evaluates different products to address challenges, and engages with sellers.

-Decision (Bottom-of-the funnel): Buyer decides on the solution for his needs.
+Decision stage (Bottom-of-the funnel): Buyer decides on the solution for his needs.